CPPM Procedure Chapter D: Payment Processing

 The full amount of the allowance must be included in the individual's taxable income and reported on the employee's T4 slip.
 The total amount is subject to payroll deductions of tax, CPP contributions and EI premiums.

-When completing his or her individual income tax return, the employee can deduct the relevant expenses provided they are deductible under paragraph 8(1)(F) or 8(1)(H) of the Income Tax Act (Canada) and the employee files Form T2200, Declaration of Conditions of Employment.
+When completing their individual income tax return, the employee can deduct the relevant expenses provided they are deductible under paragraph 8(1)(F) or 8(1)(H) of the Income Tax Act (Canada) and the employee files Form T2200, Declaration of Conditions of Employment.

 The individual is responsible for submitting any offsetting claim for business automobile travel by personal vehicle when submitting a tax return.
 The offsetting claim for business use when submitting a tax return must be supported by receipts and a daily log of kilometres travelled for business purposes.